HR-CMGT/MGDD-unity/README.md

 - Click on the **scene panel** and create two empty gameobjects: background and foreground
 - Give the background a Z position of 10

-#### Creating sprites
+#### Creating 2D sprites
-You can create 2D sprites easily by dragging images onto the stage or into the scene panel.
+You can create 2D easily by dragging images onto the stage or into the scene panel.
 - Drag the space image on to the background gameobject in the scene panel.
 - Drag one spaceship, one asteroid and one enemy onto the foreground gameobject in the scene panel.
+- You can create multiple sprites from one image by using the sprite editor - this is called a spritesheet.

 #### Adjust the camera to the size of the background
 - Set the camera size to 3.
 This is the height of the background image / 100.